 Climbing up a small but steep hill you arrive in the centre of the village where there is a square with limited parking.
 The square stands in the shadow of the castle and great house with brick and timber-framed cottages on either side and the church standing at the foot of the square.
 The Norman Castle dates from 1174 and isn't able to be seen from the village as it hides behind the Jaobean house built in 1616, although this can be viewed from the gates at the top of the village where one can peer up the drive and see some of the grounds.
 A visit to the church is recommended.
 Allegedly the burial place of St Thomas Becket, the graveyard doesn't lead you to anywhere remotely claiming to be his grave but you can see the remains of the ancient Yew tree, planted, so it is said, in the year 690 and sadly destroyed in the Great Storm of 1987.

 A short drive further along the A28 will take you into the city of Canterbury, which has long been known as the cradle of Christian worship in England.
-As you arrive into the city you will see the remains of the city wall and the old castle.
+As you arrive into the city you will see the remains of the city wall built of flint and the old castle, of which just the keep remains.
 Head right, following the city walls to the parking area at the Northgate car park.
 A short walk along the River Stour will take you into the centre of the city where you can pay a visit to its magnificent cathedral.
 It was here, on behalf of Pope Gregory that Augustine converted King Ethelbert of Kent to Christianity in the year 597.
 The cathedral built near the sight of his baptism has been rebuilt numerous times and the interior contains The Martyrdom, site of the murder of Archbishop Thomas Becket who had locked horns with his former friend Henry II over the relationship of church laws and civil laws.
 He was killed by the King's knights while heading to worship on the evening of December 29th, 1170.
+The north transcept was the scene of his demise.
 Also nearby are the tombs of King Henry IV and his Uncle, Edward The Black Prince.
+The western part of the church features the famous "miracle windows", remarkable 13th century stained glass survivors depicting the miracles associated with Thomas Becket.
+The dark and atmospheric undercroft contains the largest amount of early Norman architecture within the building and also one can find the Cathedral Treasury here.